Corrections to payments

-Adjustment/notification date for recovery will be limited to 18 months from date of payment.
+The adjustment and/or the initial notification date for recovery will be limited to 18 months from date of payment.
 Time period starts from audit notification date.

 - Fraud and abuse:

-Adjustment/notification date for recovery time period will be the statute of limitations.
+The adjustment and/or the initial notification date for recovery time period will be the statute of limitations.

 Tracking the take-back/credit balance forward (CBF)